[Permission is granted to duplicate this article in its entirety,

 Robert Shank and Eternal Sin

 ■ (4) Robert Shank unscripturally expands upon the definition of blasphemy against the Holy Spirit.
-Such could be misunderstood to mean one can’t return to God and salvation through repentance:
+Such could be understood to mean one can't return to God and salvation through repentance:

 Men who reject that witness, including all who apostatize, are guilty of blaspheming the Holy Spirit as were the Pharisees who ridiculed Christ's ministry of deliverance (p.
 320).

-COMMENT: Jesus never taught this about blaspheming the Holy Spirit.
+COMMENT: Jesus never taught that about blaspheming the Holy Spirit.
 See Mark 3:22-30.
-This sin is committed by saying Jesus had a demon and by the power of the devil he performed his miracles.
-People who defect from the faith can later return to God (Luke 15:24,32; Rom.
+Blaspheming the Holy Spirit is committed by saying Jesus had a demon and by the power of the devil he performed his miracles (Mk.
+3:22-30).
+People who defect from the faith (backsliders) can later return to God (Luke 15:24,32; Rom.
 11:19-23; James 5:19,20), which would be impossible if they committed the eternal sin of blaspheming the Holy Spirit.
 Such an exception seems to be referred to in Heb.
 6:4-6.

 Robert Shank and What God Is Looking For

-■ (5) Robert Shank taught God is not looking for perfection among men:
+■ (5) Robert Shank in Life In The Son taught God is not looking for perfection among men:

 God is patient and understanding.
 He is not looking for perfection among men (p.
 214).

-COMMENT: Carefully read the following passage which mentions perfection twice and observe his error on this:
+COMMENT: Carefully read the following Biblical passage which mentions perfection twice and observe the error in Life In The Son on this: